zwong91/open-r1/README.md

     - `grpo.py`: trains a model with GRPO on a given dataset
     - `sft.py`: simple SFT of a model on a dataset
     - `evaluate.py`: evaluates a model on the R1 benchmarks
-    - `generate.py`: use a model to generate syntehtic data
+    - `generate`: contains the slurm and distilabel scripts to generate synthetic data with a model
 - `Makefile` contains an easy to run command for each step in the R1 pipeline leveraging the scipts above.

 ## Installation